developer-zebra/developer-zebra-site/src/mx/5-0/wireless/dhcp/index.md

   <tr>
     <td>Enable</td>
     <td>"1"</td>
-  <td>This value will cause this DHCP Option to be turned on and hence will .</td>
+  <td>This value will cause this DHCP Option to be turned on and hence will cause the Vendor Specific option 43 to be requested by the DHCP Client in the DHCP Request.</td>
   </tr>
   <tr>
     <td>Disable</td>
     <td>"2"</td>
-  <td>This value will cause this DHCP Option to be turned off and hence will .</td>
+  <td>This value will cause this DHCP Option to be turned off and hence will not cause the Vendor Specific option 43 to be requested by the DHCP Client in the DHCP Request.</td>
   </tr>
 </table>
 </div>